 Attorneys who have reached the age of 71 are exempt from Tennessee Supreme Court Rule 21 and are no longer required to earn CLE.
 However, they may continue to earn as much CLE as they wish.
 The age exemption is applied automatically.

 I have not lived in Tennessee for years and have been claiming the non-resident exemption.
 This year I [provided a little advice or Tennessee law/ made a short appearance in court/ filed a legal document and the case closed days later].
-Can I still claim the non-resident exemption for this compliance year?
+Can I claim the non-resident exemption for this compliance year?

 No, if you practiced Tennessee law, even briefly, you cannot claim the exemption for the year.
 Remember that providing counsel and advice counts as the practice of law.
 PLEASE NOTE THAT THE NON-RESIDENT EXEMPTION WILL NOT BE AVAILABLE FOR THE 2026 COMPLIANCE YEAR.